Exact properties of an integrated correlator in $\mathcal{N}=4$ $SU(N)$ SYM: The localised integrated correlator

 Our analysis will be based on the expression for the integrated correlation function of four superconformal primaries that was formulated in \cite{Binder:2019jwn}.
 This correlator was defined in terms of the partition function of $\cN=2^*$ SYM theory, which is a mass deformation of the superconformal $\cN= 4$ SYM theory with mass parameter $m$.
 The (suitably normalised) $\cN=2^*$ partition function on $S^4$, $Z_{N}(m, \tau, \bar \tau)$, was determined by Pestun using supersymmetric localisation in \cite{Pestun:2007rz}, where it was shown to have the form\footnote{The subscript on $Z_{N}$ indicates that the gauge group is $SU(N)$ .} \bea Z_{N}(m, \tau, \bar \tau) = \int d^N a_i \ e^{- \frac{8 \pi^2}{g_{_{YM}}^2}\sum _i a_i^2} \left( \prod_{i < j}a_{ij}^2 \right) \Zz_{N}^{pert}(m, a_{ij})\, \abs{\Zz_{N}^{inst}(m, \tau, a_{ij})}^2 \,. \eea The integration is over $N$ real variables $a_i$, $i = 1, \ldots, N$ that are the zero modes of a scalar field that survive after the other fields have been integrated out of the $\cN=4$ SYM partition function.
 For $SU(N)$ the $a_i$ are subject to the constraint $\sum_i a_i = 0$ and $a_{ij}\equiv a_i-a_j$, whereas in the case of $U(N)$ the $a_i$ are free variables without this constraint.

-The perturbative factor in \eqref{Zdef} is given by \bea \Zz_{N}^{pert}(m, a_{ij}) = \frac{ H^2(a_{ij})}{ H(m)^{N-1} \prod_{i \neq j} H(a_{ij}+ m)} \,, \eea where the function $H(z)$ is given by, $H(z)=e^{-(1+\gamma)z^2}\, G(1+iz)\, G(1-iz)$, and $G(z)$ is a Barnes G-function (and $\gamma$ is the Euler constant).
+The perturbative factor in \eqref{Zdef} is given by \bea \Zz_{N}^{pert}(m, a_{ij}) = H(m)\prod_{i,j} \frac{ H(a_{ij})}{ H(a_{ij}+ m)} \,, \eea where the function $H(z)$ is given by, $H(z)=e^{-(1+\gamma)z^2}\, G(1+iz)\, G(1-iz)$, and $G(z)$ is a Barnes G-function (and $\gamma$ is the Euler constant).
 The factors of $|\hat Z_{N}^{inst}|^2 = \hat Z_{N}^{inst} \,\hat{\bar Z}_{N}^{inst}$ are the contributions from the Nekrasov partition function and describe the contributions from instantons and anti-instantons localised at the poles of $S^4$.
 We have omitted the overall normalisation constant from \eqref{Zdef}, which drops out after taking derivatives to obtain the integrated correlator \eqref{corrdef}.